Beagle conflict: The Falklands War (1982)

 Anglo-Chilean relations had been deteriorating since the Sheila Cassidy Affair in 1973.

-In 1982, Argentina went to war against the United Kingdom in the Falklands War.
+In 1982, Argentina went to war against the United Kingdom over the Falkland Islands.
 The Argentine plan included the military occupation of the disputed islands at the Beagle channel after the invasion of the Falklands, as stated by Brigadier Basilio Lami Dozo, chief of the Argentine Air Force during the Falklands war, in an interview with the Argentine magazine Perfil:

-L.F.
-Galtieri said: "[Chile] have to know that what we are doing now, because they will be the next in turn..
+L. F. Galtieri said: "[Chile] have to know that what we are doing now, because they will be the next in turn.

 In 1982, Argentina still secretly considered Chile an enemy.
 Chile, perhaps suspecting an Argentine invasion, argued that it was not bound to support Argentina against the UK under the Inter-American Treaty of Reciprocal Assistance because that treaty was defensive in nature, while Argentina was the aggressor in this case and both Chile and Argentina deployed their respective militaries to the border.

 The common challenge made the chance of military co-operation between the UK and Chile a distinct possibility, and during the war Chile provided the UK with limited, but significant information.
 One of the reasons for the absence of higher numbers of professional mountain warfare soldiers on the Falkland Islands, such as the 6th Mountain Brigade, was that these forces had to be deployed along the Chilean border in case hostilities broke out with the Chilean Armed Forces.

 Treaty of Peace and Friendship of 1984 between Chile and Argentina

 Tensions between Argentina and Chile did not subside until the democratic government of Raúl Alfonsín took office in Argentina in December 1983.
 Still isolated diplomatically due to the War, the Alfonsín administration made great efforts to stabilise the border situation.
-Without the support of the opposition, Alfonsín called for non-binding referendum on 25 November 1984, which produced a result of 82.6% in favour of the second papal proposal.
+Without the support of the opposition, Alfonsín called for a non-binding referendum on 25 November 1984, which produced a result of 82.6% in favour of the second papal proposal.
 The voting was close only in the territory of Tierra del Fuego, which included the Argentine sector of the disputed Beagle Channel and many military personnel.
 Even there the vote was narrowly in favour of the treaty.
 On 29 November 1984, Argentina and Chile signed a protocol of agreement to a treaty in the Vatican City giving the islands to Chile but maritime rights to Argentina.